 The table in this guide lists some of the most common notifications, identifies the events that trigger them, and links to schemas detailing the parameters that are received in the payloads.
 These notifications are listed by “topics,” or groups of notifications with related purposes.

-For more information about subscribing custom applications to listen for events, refer to the Application Development documentation.
-That documentation includes additional technical guidelines for how the eventing process works and how to configure your endpoint.
+For more information about subscribing custom applications to listen for events, refer to the Application Development documentation and Webhooks API documentation.
+These resources include technical guidelines for how the eventing process works, how to configure your endpoint, and schemas for each individual event.
 These configuration best practices are listed below.

 Kibo expects a 200 OK success response to be returned from within 45 seconds of sending the notification.
 If no success response is received during that time or if an HTTP status error message is received, the notification will be placed in a queue to be resent every minute or so (the actual timing will vary based on the size of the queue).
 The notification will continue to be resent until either the success response is received or the notification expires after 14 days.

 Due to this process, the endpoint may sometimes receive duplicates of notifications.
 To avoid saturation with a large number of duplicates, it is recommended to configure the endpoint with duplicate prevention.

 It is sometimes possible for notifications of different topics to be received out of order.
 While Kibo should always send notifications of the same topic in the order of the process flow, notifications from different topic groups are not guaranteed to be sent in any particular order.
 For instance, if a shipment event triggers both a Shipment Status and a Shipment Workflow notification, it is not known which will be received first by the endpoint.
 Thus, it is also advised to configure the endpoint to be capable of receiving out-of-order notifications to avoid any problems that may be caused by expecting these different notifications in a strict order.